magwenelab/WeavePop/README.md

 </details>

 <details>
-<summary> agat -- when used in Snakemake a separate installation of the environment is used.
+<summary> agat -- when used in Snakemake, Snakmake makes its installation from the `yaml` file.
 To use it independently install it with: </summary>

 Run this lines one by one:
 ~~~